Welcome to the UCL Jazz Society!

 We aim to build on this work throughout the next academic year through continuing the work of the previous Jazz Committee in developing the educational aspects of our work, through providing music recommendations in our weekly email, as well as profiles and context behind certain Jazz artists and music so that our members learn more about the History of Jazz.

-Welfare coffee hours: Cleopatra, our Welfare Officer, will be running regular Welfare Coffee Hours during term time, where you can drop in and have a chat with her about all things welfare and wellbeing related.
+Welfare coffee hours: Sam, our Welfare Officer, will be running Welfare Coffee Hours during term time, where you can drop in and have a chat with him about all things welfare and wellbeing related.
 This can be anything, from discussing incidents that made you feel uncomfy at a jazz event or just a general chat if you’re feeling lonely or homesick.
-Cleopatra will be in the Print Room Cafe on Tuesdays from 5pm-6pm and on Thursdays from 3pm-4pm.
+Keep an eye out on social media and join our mailing list for details about the Coffee Hours.

 You must have membership to attend any of our events.
 We have multiple membership options for you to choose from...